Atlantic slave trade: Legacy of racism

-Although slavery was practiced in ancient times in various cultures, it did not have a global effect like the transatlantic slave trade and slavery in the Americas created by Europeans.
+Although slavery was practiced in ancient times in various cultures, it did not have a global effect like the transatlantic slave trade and the chattel slavery created by Europeans in Africa and the Americas.
 The transatlantic slave trade's legacy is institutional racism on an international scale that led to racial discrimination in educational institutions and public places.
-In addition, scientific racism was taught in schools and some colleges in the United States and Europe in the 19th century and early 20th centuries that was used as a justification to enslave Africans.
+After the publication of Charles Darwin's On the Origin of the Species, proponents of scientific racism seized on it to support their racial theories.
+Meanwhile, white supremacist scholars and scientists performed research on race and society to shore up their racist interpretations of the physical evidence they used to support their opposition to Black freedom.